fingent-corp/gateway-woocommerce-mastercard-module/README.md

    - **Handling Fees**<br/>
 This feature allows you to add extra fees on the checkout page, with options for applying either a fixed amount or a percentage of the Subtotal amount.

+   - **Surcharge**<br/>
+This feature allows you to add a surcharge on the order pay page in Hosted Session, either as a fixed amount or as a percentage of the total payable amount.

    - **Capture Payments**<br/>
 This feature lets you manually process payments for authorized orders directly from your system.
 It gives you more control over how payments are handled.